logzly. Sharp Garnish

 Essential Tools

 Before you start carving, gather these basics.
-You don’t need a full set of Japanese blades; a good chef’s knife and a paring knife will do.
+You don’t need a full set of Japanese blades; a good chef’s knife and a paring knife will do, as detailed in our guide to the art of garnish knives.

 • Chef’s knife (8‑10 inches) – sturdy enough for firm vegetables and fruits.